Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Practical Design of Triangulation

 \subsection{Problem Decomposition}

 Problems involving non-trivial data structures are hard for LLMs to invert.
-To simplify inversion, we apply domain-specific and type-guided decompositions.
-First, we define a triangulation method STREAM for stateless stream-processing problems, i.e., that process sequences of elements without depending on global state.
+To simplify inversion, we apply a domain-specific decomposition.
+In particular, we define a triangulation method STREAM for stateless stream-processing problems, i.e., that process sequences of elements without depending on global state.
 We designate solutions to such problems $p: \mathrm{Seq}[I] \rightarrow \mathrm{Seq}[O]$.
 Let $[\cdot]$ be a sequence constructor, $\mathrm{head}: \mathrm{Seq}[I] \rightarrow I$ return the first element of a sequence.

 \begin{proposition}[STREAM] Let $d$ be a stateless stream-processing problem, $(\tau, \phi)$ be semantic triangulation, $\tau^{\circ}$ transform a stateless stream-processing problem into a corresponding pointwise problem that processes individual elements.
 Let the hyperproperty $\psi$ be defined as